HIV 8 – Tuberculosis (TB)

 Cotrimoxazole is a combination of two antimicrobial drugs used to prevent additional infections that might occur if a patient has HIV and TB.1b

 Fortunately, companies are continually researching ways to improve TB therapy and one way that can be done is to improve the way in which tablets are taken.
-There is now a convenient 3-in-1 tablet that incorporates 3 of the above medicines in one tablet taken once-a-day.1c
+There is now a convenient 3-in-1 tablet that incorporates INH, B6 and Cotrimoxazole in one tablet taken once-a-day.1c This tablet is used in the prevention of opportunistic infections, and not as TB treatment in HIV positive patients.1c

 Back to top